 - Choose a garden design theme together.

 - Let them pick their own colour theme if they want to.
-If a child is crazy about pink or another colour, use some non-toxic water soluble eco-paint and jazz up a pot and accessories to coordinate or grow plants in a variety of shades of their favourite colour.
+If a child is crazy about pink or another colour, use some non-toxic water soluble eco-paint (zero or low VOC) and jazz up a pot and accessories to coordinate or grow plants in a variety of shades of their favourite colour.

 - Let them decide what they want to grow and eat.
 Read on for a list of easy plants to grow first.